DominiqueMakowski/CV/PROFILE.md

 Conference organisation without a talk of one's own:

-- Co-organizer (2021). *La recherche aux temps de la COVID*, 1ère journée du COllaborative COgnitive Science, 29 November, online. https://sites.google.com/view/les-cocos/
+- Co-organizer (2021). *La recherche aux temps de la COVID*, 1ère journée du COllaborative COgnitive Science (COCOS), 29 November, online.
+The group itself is under [Service and Leadership](#service-and-leadership). https://sites.google.com/view/les-cocos/

 ### Posters

-- Neves, A. & **Makowski, D.** (2025).
+- Neves, A. & **Makowski, D.** (2025). *Do We Find AI-Generated Images Less Emotional?
+The Impact of Reality Beliefs on Affective Responses*.
 Association for the Scientific Study of Consciousness (ASSC), Crete, Greece, July 2025.
-Presented by Ana Neves, PhD student in the lab; title not yet recorded. `2025_07_ASSC_Crete`
+Presented by Ana Neves, PhD student in the lab. `2025_07_ASSC_Crete`
 - **Unicity through Complexity**.
 EEG attractors of neurotypical and neuroatypical individuals, shown in the Neuroscience x Art track under the "Neurodiversity" theme.
 Organization for Human Brain Mapping (OHBM), Montreal, Canada, July 2023.
 An artwork rather than a poster proper. `2023_07_OHBM`
 - **Makowski, D.**, Te, A. S. & Chen, S. H. A. (2023). *NeuroKit2: An Open-Source Python Software to Analyse Physiological Data*.
 Organization for Human Brain Mapping (OHBM), Montreal, Canada, July 2023. `2023_07_OHBM`
 - **Makowski, D.**, Lau, Z. J., Pham, T., Te, A. S., & Chen, S. A. (2022). *Fractal Dimension of EEG Activity is Linked to Distinct Facets of Resting-State Cognition*.
 28th Annual Meeting of the Organization for Human Brain Mapping (OHBM), 19-23 June, Glasgow, Scotland.